postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/troubleshooting-monitors.md

 ## Debugging variable issues

 * Ensure that the same environment is used across local runs and monitor runs.
-To confirm, add ``console.log(environment);`` to your request scripts and compare the results across monitoring and local runs.
+To confirm, add `console.log(environment);` to your request scripts and compare the results across monitoring and local runs.
 * If your collection run depends on a saved global variable, change it to an environment variable.
-Saved global variables are not supported in monitors at this time.
+Saved global variables are not supported in monitors.

 ## Logging relevant information

-* Often, issues come from unexpected response bodies or header values.
-You can log these with the following:
+* Unexpected response bodies or header values can be a source of monitor issues.
+You can log these with the following code:

     ```js
     console.log(JSON.stringify(responseBody, null, 2));